 But back to today’s topic, this Croatia map article was created to provide you with the appropriate travel map and help you plan your travel in Croatia.

-Things will be a bit different based on the means of transportation that you choose to get to Croatia (car, bus, train, plane or ferry from Italy).
+Things will be a bit different based on the means of transportation you choose to get to Croatia (car, bus, train, plane or ferry from Italy).

 Now let’s get started with a general map of the country that you can see below: